CosmWasm/cw-plus/PATTERNS.md

 commit changes as if all other actions succeed, and just fire and forget, trusting the system to roll it back if they fail.

-This means there are 3 places we do not handle:
+This means there are 3 cases we do not handle:

 1. If you want to get the return value of a message call and do some processing based on it.